Top Tips For Taking Care of Your Dog’s Teeth

-Just like humans, dogs are also susceptible to dental disease and with regular brushing it is also preventable.
+Just like humans, dogs are also susceptible to dental disease and regular brushing, it is also preventable.

-Plaque is a layer of saliva, food and bacteria that form a layer on our teeth.
-A build-up of plaque can develop into tartar and if left untreated can cause painful gum disease, infections, tooth loss and can also risk bacteria building up in other parts of the body, causing serious health issues.
+Plaque is a layer of saliva, food, and bacteria that form a layer on our teeth.
+A build-up of plaque can develop into tartar and if left untreated can cause painful gum disease, infections, tooth loss, and can also risk of bacteria building up in other parts of the body, causing serious health issues.

 The best way to remove plaque is to brush your dogs’ teeth regularly.
 Occasional brushing won’t get rid of tartar, but it will stop the plaque from building up.

-Brushing teeth should always be a fun and positive experience so you pup enjoys the process.
-Ideally you should start while when they are puppies so that that it is a familiar routine, but it’s never too late to introduce this important health routine.
+Brushing teeth should always be a fun and positive experience so your pup enjoys the process.
+Ideally, you should start while when they are puppies so that it is a familiar routine, but it’s never too late to introduce this important health routine.

 There are many different types of tooth brushes that you can use, ranging from traditional looking toothbrushes to finger brushes, which slide onto your fingers.
 Dog toothbrushes tend to be smaller and have softer bristles so children’s toothbrushes can also be used to help you get into all the parts of your dog’s mouth